 Mums & Bubs

-Let’s face it – high tea is really just a great excuse to eat cake for lunch so it really is a perfect mummy and me date with your little one!
+Let’s face it – high tea is really just a great excuse to eat cake for lunch, so it really is a perfect mummy-and-me date with your little one!

-High Tea at The Langham, Sydney: 89-113 Kent Street, Sydney.
+Afternoon Tea On Kent at The Langham, Sydney: 89-113 Kent Street, Sydney.

 Radisson Blu Plaza Sydney: 27 O’Connell St, Sydney.